chmeee/inspiring_films/README.md

 # Inspiring films

 This is the list of films that I find inspiring.
-It's still work in progress.
+It will always be work in progress.

+It includes three sections:

+  * Films I have watched recently and I liked
-It includes films I haven't watched and want to do so, films I watched a long ago and I want to see them again and films thta I have already watched recently.
+  * Films I want to watch again because I watched a long ago
+  * Films I have not watched yet but it looks like I'm going to like them

 Please, feel free to fork it and add your favorite and inspiring movies, too.